 By Amit Bhandari*

-*About the author: Amit Bhandari is Fellow, Energy & Environment Studies Programme, Gateway House
+*About the author: Amit Bhandari is Fellow, Energy and Environment Studies Programme, Gateway House.

 Source: This article was written for Gateway House: Indian Council on Global Relations.